 The EAC was designed by Congress to be independent and bipartisan.
 The president cannot legally dictate to the EAC what the federal voter registration form’s contents should be.

-This section of the executive order purported to direct the EAC to require documents proving citizenship on the federal voter registration form.
+Section 2(a) of the executive order purported to direct the EAC to require documents proving citizenship on the federal voter registration form.

 The Constitution gives the states and Congress the express power to regulate our elections, not the president.
-As such, on April 24, 2025, the U.S. District Court for the District of Columbia entered a preliminary injunction blocking the President’s unlawful command to the EAC.
+As such, on April 24, 2025, the U.S. District Court for the District of Columbia entered a preliminary injunction blocking the president’s unlawful command to the EAC.

 After further briefing, on Friday, October 31, 2025, the district court again concluded that the president has no constitutional authority to dictate the contents of the federal voter registration form, and it permanently struck down his unlawful attempt to do so, issuing a final judgment against the government.

-Congress and the states, not the president, set elections rules.
-Campaign Legal Center, together with our clients and partners, will continue to stand up for this core separation of powers principle, ensuring that our elections remain safe, secure and accurate.
+Campaign Legal Center, together with our clients and partners, is proud to have defended this core separation of powers principle that ensures our elections remain safe, secure and accurate.

 Read more about our lawsuit to block the Trump administration's illegal election overreach.